Diamond buffer: Origins and applications

 The diamond follower was a natural development of the complementary emitter follower with diode biasing.
 In 1971 Harris Corporation used it in the output stage of the HA-2600 monolithic operational amplifier.
 American press of the 1970s analyzed the HA-2600 in detail, but did not give its output stage a specific name The circuit remained uncommon, because early fabrication processes could not produce high-quality pnp transistors.
 The first dedicated diamond buffer circuit, the 30-MHz LH0002, was introduced by National Semiconductor in the late 1970s, and then described merely as "wide band, high current, unity gain buffer amplifier".
 By 1982, the LH0002 and similar discrete-transistor buffers were widely used in low-power (1 W or less) applications, particularly for video and instrumentation purposes.

+A circuit identifiable as the diamond buffer appears in the discrete power output stage of the Jordan Professional 440 Solid State IC Amp Head, a guitar amplifier from 1970.

 True high-speed integrated buffers became a reality only after the introduction of the silicon on insulator technology in the late 1980s, which led to the development of modern integrated current-feedback operational amplifiers (CFOA).
 Discrete and hybrid CFOAs were created by Comlinear Corporation in the early 1980s, but the first integrated CFOAs appeared only in 1987.
 The CFOA normally contains two diamond buffers.
 The input buffer converts differential input voltage into current; the output of this buffer serves as the inverting input of the complete CFOA.
 The current sourced or sunk at the inverting input is sensed by current mirrors inserted between the buffer and its power supply rails, and its mirrored copy is sourced or sunk into an internal high-impedance node.
 The resulting positive or negative voltage at this node is interfaced to the outside world with the output buffer.
 Traditional video buffer circuits using the diamond core (e.g. the 1986 Harris HA5033 or the 1993 Burr-Brown BUF634) were developed alongside the CFOAs.